open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 ## Dependencies

-This section refers to the "dependencies" entry in instrumentation's `package.json` file.
+This section refers to the "dependencies" and "peerDependencies" entries in instrumentation's `package.json` file.

 Since instrumentations will install all their dependencies into the end user `node_modules` application, they should be examined to guarantee only small-size-required packages are added.

 ### OpenTelemetry API

-Instrumentation SHOULD NOT add a dependency on `@opentelemetry/api`, as it might install multiple api versions into the user node_modules directory.
-It SHOULD add an entry in `"peerDependencies"` in `package.json` with the **minimum** api version it requires, as caret range (`^1.0.0`).
+Instrumentation SHOULD NOT add a dependency on `@opentelemetry/api`, as using multilpe instrumentations might install multiple api versions into the user node_modules directory.
+It SHOULD add an entry in `"peerDependencies"` in `package.json` with the **minimum** api version it requires, as caret range (for example: `^1.0.0`).

 Users and distributions need to install a version of `@opentelemetry/api` that is compatible with the instrumentation to use it.